top of page

 For SEO: as of the writing of this post, the phrase "how to leave a cult" is Googled ~200 times per month in the United States.
 If even 1% of those people can be reached by this blog post, we feel that helping them is better than not.

 For compassion: it's the help we would want if we turned to an algorithm to help us make a life-altering decision.
+Learning how to get out of a cult from the internet is a brave undertaking.

 We hope this helps.